 The Arabic FedEx Logo

-I may have the opportunity to work on a nice identity project with a client based in Dubai, Saudi Arabia, and with this possibility I need to brush up on certain skills: namely how typography, visual brand imagery and the actual finished logo design will need to translate to Arabic whilst keeping a clear brand link between the two.
+With this possibility I needed to brush up on certain skills: namely how typography, visual brand imagery and the actual finished logo design will need to translate to Arabic whilst keeping a clear brand link between the two.

 I was also passed some interesting information on the how-to of Arabic logo translation:

 “The general trend is to create the exact phonetic spelling of the brand name, and not the meaning of the brand name of which there can be a huge difference.”

 “Subway is the name of a famous sandwich shop, and it literally means ‘the subway’ or ‘underground’.
 The Arabic adaptation is purely graphic, and when read it just sounds exactly like ‘Subway’ and not the Arabic word for ‘underground’ which is usually ‘Metro’.”

 Just to make it clear that the image of the Arabic FedEx below is NOT the official version.
 It is vector version I tried my best to recreate from the photographs to hand.